epstewart111/LA-Letters-Code/README.md

             3. Function changes graph background, font style, tick marks, aspect ratio, and size
             4. Function for graph legend-creates separate boxplot with annotations
             5. Ggplot graphs boxplots and legend
-            6. Plot_grid, dml, add_slide, ph_with, print (target) creates and exports editable .pptx plot
+            6. Plot_grid, dml, add_slide, ph_with, print (target) creates and exports editable .pptx plot for Figures 3 and 4

         FILE 9 (STATA)
             1. Imports analytic_daily_vme
             2. Collapse creates file with mean per-clinician DME, and total no. new patients in the pre- and post- periods
-            3. Gen calculates absolute and percent change
+            3. Gen calculates absolute and relative (percent) change
             4. T-test tests change in absolute and percent change by letter
             5. Melogit tests large percentage change (>20% decrease) by letter
             6. Merges with new patients and co-prescriptions